BigDataBiology/SemiBin_tutorial/README.md

     --output single_output
 ```

+## Variations

+Within the basic framework above, we now consider a few different variations, which can lead to better results

 ### Variation 1: Training a model fom multiple samples

 You can train from many samples, using the `--train-from-many` flag.
 This will (1) take longer, (2) lead to better models.

+In this case, we are using the same sample twice, as a demonstration only:

 ```bash
 SemiBin2 train_self \